LauraO90/WordHunt/README.md

 ### How to Play ###

-The user is welcomed to the game and given the option to read the game instructions or start the game.
+The user is welcomed to WordHunt and given the option to read the instructions or start the game.

 ![Welcome](documentation/wordhunt-welcome.png)
 ![Instructions](documentation/wordhunt-instructions.png)

-When the decide to start the game, the user is asked to input their name.
-This is then used throughout the game to give the user feedback.
-The purpose of requiring the user to enter a name is to make the feedback more personal and engage the user.
+When they enter the game, the user is asked to input their name.
+This is used throughout the game to give the user feedback.
+The purpose of requiring the user to enter a name is to make the feedback more personal and engaging.

 ![Name](documentation/wordhunt-name.png)

 The user receives a good luck message and is presented with three categories: plants, animals and planets.
-These categories were chosen as they thematically relate to nature, earth and the Solar System, but are varied enough to offer users a variety of options and appeal to a wide range of people.
+These categories were selected as they thematically relate to nature, Earth and the Solar System, but are varied enough to offer users different options and appeal to a wide range of people.

 ![Categories](documentation/wordhunt-categories.png)

 Once the user has selected a category they enter the game and can begin guessing.
-Due to the nature of the categories, the words are various lengths, for example in “Plants”, the smallest word “rose” has only four letters compared to the longest word, “sunflower” with nine letters.
+Due to the nature of the categories, the words are various lengths, for example in "Plants", the smallest word "rose" has only four letters compared to the longest word, "sunflower" with nine letters.

-To ensure the user has a fair chance at finding the words but also providing them with a challenge, the number of guesses is equal to the length of the word plus two more guesses.
-Therefore “rose” would have six guesses compared to “sunflower” with eleven guesses.
-I tried various options with the extra guesses and two provided the most entertainment and user satisfaction.
+To ensure the user has a fair chance at finding the words, but also give them a challenge, the number of guesses is equal to the length of the word plus two more guesses.
+Therefore "rose" would have six guesses compared to "sunflower" with eleven guesses.
+Various number options were tested for the extra guesses and two provided the most entertainment and user satisfaction.
+The words are also presented in a random order to provide variety when playing WordHunt.

-The user can see how many guesses they have and how many letters the word contains, this is accompanied by empty underlines showing the letters.
+The user can see how many guesses they have and how many letters the word contains before guessing, this is accompanied by empty underlines that will be updated as they guess correctly.

 ![Plants guesses](documentation/wordhunt-plants-guesses.png)

 If the user guesses a letter correctly, the letter is added to the correct space and the number of remaining guesses lowers with each guess.
-If the user guesses incorrectly, they are asked to chose their next letter and again the number of remaining guesses lowers with each guess.
-Users are given feedback if they enter the same letter twice or give an invalid character e.g. a number or special character.
+If the user guesses incorrectly, they are asked to choose their next letter and again the number of remaining guesses lowers with each guess.

 ![Correct guess](documentation/wordhunt-correct-guess.png)
 ![Incorrect guess](documentation/wordhunt-incorrect-guess.png)

+Users are given feedback if they enter the same letter twice, type two letters or give an invalid character e.g. a number or special character.
+In this example, the number "1" and two letters "hh" each receive the relevant feedback:

 ![Invalid character](documentation/wordhunt-invalid.png)

-When the user correctly guesses a word within the number of guesses allowed, they receive a well done message alongside the correctly guessed word, and an ASCII art trophy.
+When the user correctly guesses a word, they receive a well done message alongside the correctly guessed word, and an ASCII art trophy.

 ![Correct answer](documentation/wordhunt-well-done.png)

-When the user does not guess the word within the number of guesses allowed, they receive a hard luck message alongside the correct word.
+When the user does not guess the word within the number of guesses allotted, they receive a hard luck message alongside the correct word.

 ![Incorrect answer](documentation/wordhunt-hard-luck.png)

 Both successful and unsuccessful players are invited to play the game again.
 If users choose yes, they are presented with the categories and enter the game again.
-This allows them the option of choosing the same category or trying something new to maintain their interest.
+This allows them the option of choosing the same category or trying something new to hold their interest.

 If users enter any other key, they receive a Goodbye message encouraging them to come back soon.

 ![Goodbye](documentation/wordhunt-goodbye.png)

 ### Future Development ###